Cessation of Somatostatin Analogues After PRRT in Mid, Hind-Gut and Pancreatic Neuroendocrine Tumours

 • - Must have measurable disease on triphasic CT/MRI as per RECIST 1.1.

-• - Ki67 ≤ 20% AND mitotic count less than 20 per HPF (i.e., WHO grade 1 or 2) - Patient has been receiving growth-controlling doses of SSA for at least 12 weeks prior to study entry.
+• - Ki67 ≤ 20% AND mitotic count 20 per HPF (i.e., WHO grade 1 or 2) - Patient has been receiving growth-controlling doses of SSA for at least 12 weeks prior to study entry.

 • - Uptake on SSTR PET scan demonstrating somatostatin receptor expression that is suitable for PRRT as judged by the clinical team.